HA2294/TwitAuthentic-_AI-Powered-Twitter-Follower_Verification-Model/README.md

-# Twitter Follower Verification Model
+# TwitAuthentic: Twitter Follower Verification Model

 This Python script can discover whether someone has purchased fake followers for their Twitter account.